tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 * Hyperplanes can be 2D, clearly delineating classes with non-overlapping data points or outliers.

-* Hyperplanes also support what's considered **0 tolerance with perfect partition**, which is a non-linear hyperplane that positions and orients the hyperplane to correctly classify overlapping or outlying data points.
+* Hyperplanes also support what's considered zero tolerance with perfect partition, which is a non-linear hyperplane that positions and orients the hyperplane to correctly classify overlapping or outlying data points.

   * This hyperplane could be a curved line or a circle, depending on the data points and their proximity to one another.

-  * In order to establish 0 tolerance with perfect partition, the SVM model may introduce a new `z-axis` dimension for non-linear hyperplanes.
+  * In order to establish zero tolerance with perfect partition, the SVM model may introduce a new `z-axis` dimension for non-linear hyperplanes.

-* The `kernel` parameter is used to identify the orientation of the hyperplane. **Kernelling**, and how to use the `kernel` parameter, will be addressed later in the demo.
+* The `kernel` parameter is used to identify the orientation of the hyperplane.
+Kernelling, and how to use the `kernel` parameter, will be addressed later in the demo.

 Transition into the live coding exercise by opening the starter file and demonstrating to students how to create an SVM model with sklearn.